 We support the involvement of people who use services, carers, members of the public and organisations who represent their interests across NICE.

-Our public involvement work is underpinned by two key principles:
+Our public involvement work is underpinned by 2 key principles:

 - People who use services, carers, the public, and voluntary and community sector organisations are able to help develop our guidance and other products and support putting them into practice.